shreyaghose/ml_piped/README.md

 2. Reviewing the Examples: Examining the flawed and corrected pipelines provides insights on how these issues can occur and be resolved.
 3. Reading the Documentation: Each issue includes a markdown file with detailed explanations and advice.
 4. Repeating Experimentation: The experimentation can be tailored and fit to any dataset and repeated.

+## Pre-requisites
+Ensure Python is installed on the system.
+All dependencies can be loaded via the [requirements.txt](requirements.txt) file either globally or in a virtual environment.

+## Installation
+To install the required packages, the following command can be used:
+`pip install -r requirements.txt`

+## Running the Pipelines
+To run the pipelines for each issue, navigate to the [example_pipelines](example_pipelines).
+Within this directory, navigate to the sub-directory for the required issue and execute the Python scripts.

+**Example: Running Pipelines for Shortcut Learning**
+1. Navigate to the issue directory:
+`cd example_pipelines/shortcut_learning`

+2. Run the flawed pipeline:
+`python example-0.py`

+3. Run the corrected pipeline:
+`python example-0-fixed.py`

 ## License
 This project is licensed under the Apache License 2.0.
 Refer to the [LICENSE](LICENSE.txt) file for details.